JadenDurnford/reservoir-discord-bot/README.md

 # Set env vars in editor of your choice
 vim .env

+# Set constants in editor of your choice
+vim src/utils/constants.ts

 # Create and start the docker container
 docker compose up -d
 ```